Place/Settings: Berkeley

 Small Plates

 Is there a place in Berkeley that’s especially meaningful to you?
-Share your story with us in 100 words!
-These stories, which we’re calling Small Plates, will be displayed on the Berkeleyside website, a sponsor of the project.
-To submit your story, click here and add it to the comments section.
+Share your 100-word stories, which we’re calling Small Plates, by emailing placesettings@berkeleyrep.org and be sure to include your name and story location.

 Creative team